Award courses

 You will need to upload the following documents as part of your application:

-If possible, your referee should be able to comment on your academic ability and background, but where this is not appropriate, please choose a referee who can vouch for your motivation, commitment and potential References from family members cannot be accepted.
+If possible, your referee should be able to comment on your academic ability and background, but where this is not appropriate, please choose a referee who can vouch for your motivation, commitment and potential.
+References from friends or family members cannot be accepted.

 Admissions decisions will be based on an assessment of knowledge, relevant experience, academic ability, potential and suitability for a course of study.
 We welcome applicants who may not hold traditional qualifications but can demonstrate relevant career experience or life skills.